propelorm/Propel/cookbook/writing-behavior.markdown

 ## Boostrapping A Behavior ##

 A behavior is a class that can alter the generated classes for a table of your model.
-It must only extend the [browser:branches/1.6/generator/lib/model/Behavior.php `Behavior`] class and implement special "hook" methods.
+It must only extend the `Behavior` class and implement special "hook" methods.
 Here is the class skeleton to start with for the `aggregate_column` behavior:

 {% highlight php %}
 <?php